MissYueshuang/webScraping/README.md

 # webScraping

-This is a program using scenatio test or backtest to to scrape CRI Buda website.
-The website is public and you can try your own test if you are interested.
+This is a program using scenatio test or backtest to to scrape Buda website.
+The website is public once you registered and you can try your own test if interested.